-In this text I give a list of 10 best waterproof 3 in 1 jackets for men currently on the market and that will be on the market in 2018 as well.
+In this text I give a list of 12 best waterproof 3 in 1 jackets for men on the market in 2019.
 All jackets are from renown brands and built from top quality materials.

 Why using 3 in 1 jackets

 I guess this should be obvious, and this is described in detail in my separate text.
 So here just to stress that you have 2 separate jackets that can be used independently and together.

 Typically (but not always), the inner jacket is a fleece which you can use whenever it is a chili weather but without rain.
 The external jacket is a waterproof rain jacket, usually breathable as well and you can use it throughout the year as a light jacket for rain.